dhruv2102/MS3-Recepie-Book/README.md

 - Features to be added
     1. Users can unsubscribe from subscribe list
-    2. Users can vary the serving size and the website can dynamically ad   apt    to it
+    2. Users can vary the serving size and the website can dynamically adapt to it
     3. Metrics for admin to see what recipes are more popular
     4. Possibly upload the image or add multiple images into carousel
     5. Users can delete their profile